dinhtrungndt/AndroidStudio_Advan_SQL/README.md

-# This is an advanced class schedule management application:
+# This is an advanced class schedule management application: 👨🏻‍🎓👨🏻‍🏫
-# Can log in with Google_Facebook.
+# Can log in with Google_Facebook. 📲
-# There are features such as: Course registration, news, maps, social network sharing.
+# There are features such as: Course registration, news, maps, social network sharing. 📖📝📍📊
-# App Summary:
+# App Summary 📱:
 ![AndroidStudio_Advan_SQL](https://github.com/dinhtrungndt/AndroidStudio_Advan_SQL/assets/127390593/808c4fb8-6b03-47c7-84c5-b13f4d93474a)

 # H_Login_SignUp: